LBO Modeling

 6. DCF and IRR

-In the end, a DCF model is built with the forecasted data.
-The free cash flows are calculated for each of the investor types, which are then used to find out internal rates of return (IRR) and net present value (NPV) by investor type.
+Ultimately, a DCF model is constructed using the forecasted data.
+The free cash flows are calculated for each investor type, which are then used to determine the internal rates of return (IRR) and net present value (NPV) by investor type.

 7. Sensitivity Analysis, Charts, and Graphs